 Instead of investing precious cash assets to develop or improve areas of your business that lack strength, consider outsourcing those needs to a company that already has the infrastructure, support staff, and expertise in that field established.
 What may be a weakness to your company is a strength to another and vice versa.

 Earlier, we discussed why having knowledge and intelligence is insufficient for success whenever you refuse or fail to put that knowledge to work.

 It’s not enough to know what you need to focus on improving based on data gathered from your positive and negative feedback loops.
 You must be willing as a leader and company culture to embrace critical analysis of your services and products with optimism and excitement.

 You may think that excitement is too much of a stretch; after all, hearing what others think you fail at is not usually easy or pleasant.
 But as a business leader, you must resist the urge to react defensively and instead harness that negative feedback as fuel for innovation.

-At Awesome OS, we possess the skills and technology you need to develop and implement feedback loops that will take your company’s success to the next level.
+At Awesome CX, we possess the skills and technology you need to develop and implement feedback loops that will take your company’s success to the next level.
 The most significant benefit gained from positive and negative feedback loop data is knowing where your weaknesses and strengths are so that you and your team can begin the journey towards excellence.

 Good News or Bad News: Which Do You Want First? | National Geographic